Jotform for Beginners

 Logical functions in Advanced Formula are used to test whether a logical expression or argument is true or false.
 Depending on the result of that test, you can then elect to do one thing or another and conditionally display information, perform different calculations, or perform further tests.

-Notes: In Jotform Tables, TRUE (bool) outputs either 1 or “true”, while FALSE (bool) outputs either 0 or an empty string.
+In Jotform Tables, TRUE (bool) outputs either 1 or “true,” while FALSE (bool) outputs either 0 or an empty string.

-Here’s the list of logical functions you can use in Jotform Tables:
+Here are the available logical functions in Jotform Tables:

 See also: